 There really is a wealth of wildlife in this area – just the bushscape around camp attracts numerous elephant, buffalo, giraffe and antelope species.

-- Activities from Saruni Wild are focused on game drives, which take place during the day and night in the Mara North Conservancy and neighbouring Lemek Conservancy!
+- Activities from Saruni Wild are focused on game drives, which take place during the day and night in the Mara North Conservancy and neighboring Lemek Conservancy!
 Both regions are home to loads of plains animals and two famous lion prides, Acacia and Gorge.
 There are also over 550 types of bird here!
 Bush walks are another way to get to know the area, with the Maasai guides keen to introduce you to their world in intricate detail.

 - You can take a hike up Kilelioni too, the loftiest peak in the Mara–Serengeti ecosystem!
 Additionally, the Maasai are happy to welcome you to their local village, to learn about their way of life.
 And young guests at Saruni Wild are very well accommodated via the Warriors Academy, which provides animal tracking and bush skills courses.
 There really is a lot to do here!